 National Flood Insurance Program

-The CBJ plans on adopting new flood maps and an insurance study that will not only provide better flood protection for the community, but will also meet the requirement of being part of the National Flood Insurance Program (NFIP).
+In addition to adopting new flood maps and insurance study for increase flood awareness for the community, the CBJ also adopted new flood regulations to protect the community from flood damage.
+By adopting those three eleements, the CBJ will continue to comply with the National Flood Insurance Program (NFIP).
 This voluntary program is governed by FEMA and allows communities to purchase flood insurance.
-Homeowners insurance usually does not cover flooding events.
+Homeowners insurance does not cover flooding events.
 In order to receive flood insurance, communities must participate in the NFIP and adopt and enforce special construction standards, flood maps, and insurance studies as tools for flood protection.
-You can read more about the National Flood Insurance Program at the following website: http://www.fema.gov/business/nfip/index.shtm
+You can read more about the National Flood Insurance Program at the following website: http://www.fema.gov/business/nfip/index.shtm.

-For any flood-related questions or comments, please contact Eric Feldt by phone, at (907) 586-0764, or email to firstname.lastname@example.org
+For any flood-related questions or comments, please contact Teri Camery by phone, at (907) 586-0755, or email to firstname.lastname@example.org